saschamander/Cipher-project/README.md

     Decription:
     The Skytale cipher turns the given plaintext to a matrix and converts it to a cipher-word.
     There are 2 different Methods for the Skytale-Cipher.
     Firstly the Row-Method were you can give the count of rows that shall be used.
-    Secondly the Chars-in-Row-Method (Cols) where you can say how many chars shall be in 1 row.
+(Vertical) Secondly the Chars-in-Row-Method (Cols) where you can say how many chars shall be in 1 row.
+(Horizontal)

     Example:
         Key(n): 3